initdude/Ansible-Course/During Course Notes.md

 ```bash
 python3 -c "import crypt; print(crypt.crypt('SecretPass', crypt.mksalt(crypt.METHOD_SHA512)))"
 ```
-> suggestion: It's better to use "Ansible Vault" for Sensetive data like password. we will talk aout it in future.
+> suggestion: It's better to use "Ansible Vault" for Sensitive data like password. we will talk about it in future.

 ### 5. Deploy from Source Control